midvalestudent/spacy-llm/usage_examples/textcat_azure/README.md

 export AZURE_OPENAI_API_VERSION="api-version"
 export AZURE_OPENAI_API_KEY="api-key"
 ```
-(The parameters specifying your deployment can also be set in your config file:
+(Except for `api-key`, the parameters specifying your deployment can also be
- see the commented lines within this example's configs.)
+ set in your config file: see the commented lines within this example's
+ configs.)

 Then, you can run the pipeline on a sample text via: